artsy/ezel/README.md

 App-level tests can come in a number of different forms, but often involve some combination of route, template, client-side, and integration tests.
 Given that apps can vary in complexity and number of components they use, it's up to you to decide how to structure and test their parts.

 Some common practices are to split up your route handlers into libraries of functions that pass in stubbed request and response objects.
 Templates can be directly compiled with jade and asserted against the generated html.
 Client-side code can be unit tested in node using [benv](http://github.com/artsy/benv) (Backbone views can help wrap code into testable methods).
-Finally a suite of integration tests use [Zombie](http://zombie.labnotes.org/) to boot up a version of the project with a fake API server found under /test/helpers/integration.
+Finally a suite of integration tests use [Zombie](http://zombie.labnotes.org/) and boot up a version of the project with a fake API server found under /test/helpers/integration.

 All of these techniques ensure your code remains decoupled, your tests run fast, and you stay happy and productive.

 ## Build Scripts & Configuration

 Easel uses simple configuration and build tools that are standard with most environments.

 A [Makefile](http://en.wikipedia.org/wiki/Make_(software) designates build commands.
-When more complex build scripts are needed it's encouraged to wrap them in modules that can be run via `node lib/script.js`.
+When more complex build scripts are needed it's encouraged to wrap them in libraries that can be run via `node lib/script.js`.

 Configuration is handled entirely by [environment variables](http://en.wikipedia.org/wiki/Environment_variable).
 For ease of setup there is a /config.js file that wraps `process.env` and declares sensible defaults for development.

 ## Asset Pipeline

 Easel's asset building is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware for development and a `make assets` task to build something more production ready.
-Place your asset packages in /assets and point your script and style tags to /assets/{filename} in your views and Easel will wire the rest up for you.
+Place your asset packages in /assets, point your script and style tags to /assets/<filename> in your views, and Easel will wire the rest up for you.